 Colour Coded Cleaning Cloths

-Keeping surfaces clean (free of visible debris from the surface) is an obvious step in the prevention of the spread of germs to food.
-Cleaning is best done using chemical detergents, warm water and scrubbing.
+Besides, keeping surfaces clean will prevent of the spread of germs to food.
+And, use chemical detergents, warm water and scrubbing.

-But there are still the invisible bacteria and other microorganisims that need to be lowered to a safe level.
-These invisible bacteria harbour in cleaning cloths (evidenced by the way a cleaning cloth might smell after a few days indicating the growth of invisible bacteria).
-So BEFORE one cleans using a wet cleaning cloth, it is important to sanitise the wiping cloth, which can best be achieved through leaving the cleaning cloths in a bucket of sanitizer.
+Notwithstanding the above, invisible bacteria live in cleaning cloths.
+You can tell this by the cleaning cloth’s smell after a few days which indicates the growth of invisible bacteria.
+So BEFORE one cleans using a wet cleaning cloth, it is important to sanitise the cloth.
+You can do this by leaving the cloths in a bucket of sanitizer.
 Then, after rinsing the cloth with warm water, the surface can we wiped.
-If a bleached based sanitiser is to be used, then those wiping cloths used to apply the bleach chemical to sanitize food contact surfaces following cleaning should be clearly labelled.
+Moreover, if soaked in bleach, then those cloths should be clearly labelled.

-These measures and steps are all part of the process to actively reduce / eliminate hazardous situations in the food service and similar industries
+Overall, these measures and steps should help reduce germs in the food service and similar industries.